 For some people, gateway drugs may never lead to a problem, but for others, the dangers of gateway drugs cannot be understated and the use of these drugs can open up a can of worms.

 These drugs can vary and people can have different opinions about what qualifies as a gateway drug.
 For our purposes, we are sticking to some of the most commonly agreed upon examples of gateway drugs including:

 - Prescription Pain Pills

-Whether you or someone you love struggles with one of these gateway drugs, do not wait for the problem to get worse to finally get professional help.
-At Behavioral Health of the Palm Beaches, we offer a variety of programs to help people who struggle with both substance abuse disorders and mental health problems.
-Call 561-220-3981 and get started today.
+Whether you or someone you love struggles with an addiction to one of these gateway drugs, do not wait for the problem to get worse to finally get professional help.
+Our Palm Beach addiction center offers various levels of care for substance abuse treatment to help people who struggle with both substance abuse disorders and mental health problems.

 Call Behavioral Health of the Palm Beaches today at 561-220-3981 to learn how to get started.